What if I wear a half size? What size do I order?

 Does it take a long time to get used to wearing Z-CoiL footwear?

 Most people get used to wearing the footwear right away.
 Others may take several hours or even a couple of days to adjust to the extraordinary feeling of the shoes.
 If this is the case, we suggest you wear your Z-CoiL shoes for a few hours each day at first, and gradually increase that time until you feel more comfortable in them.
 It is also normal to experience some soreness in your legs during the first few weeks of wearing Z-CoiL shoes, due to the increased mobility they provide.
-If you continue to experience pain in your feet, ankles, knees, hips, or back while wearing your Z-CoiL footwear, however, you should take them off and return to your Z-CoiL distributor for a footwear adjustment.
+If you continue to experience pain in your feet, ankles, knees, hips, or back while wearing your Z-CoiL footwear, give us a call.

 Can objects get caught in the open coil?